Personal tools

 take the online guided tour at ubuntu.com

-• Well, it does everything that other operating systems do, only usually better, faster, prettier and in a more stable manner
+• Well, it does everything that other operating systems do, only usually in a better, faster, prettier, elegant and more stable manner.
+This is why it is consistently ranked as one of the most popular, and certainly the easiest, Linux distribution available.

 • There is very little learning curve for users - if your users use Windows or Mac, they will be able to use Ubuntu within about two minutes - seriously (I just didn't tell my staff much other than that the computers had changed appearance a bit, and they seemed to not really notice!)

 • Robust Security!
-At the local environment, Linux is by its nature, significantly stronger than Windows in terms of user and multi-user security.
-In addition, Ubuntu installs in a "pre-locked down" configuration, and uses centrally administered secure software repositories for new program downloads and updates, thus making the operating system highly resistant to attack by viruses, worms, trojans and other malware.
+Linux is by nature significantly stronger than Windows in terms of user and multi-user security.
+In addition, Ubuntu installs in a "pre-locked down" configuration by default, and uses centrally administered secure software repositories for new program downloads and updates, thus making the operating system highly resistant to attack by viruses, worms, trojans and other malware.
 Furthermore, the entire operating system kernel updates itself every few weeks.
 Even though a small number of Linux/Unix viruses have been written (just over 800 of them, compared to the 400,000 + Windows viruses out there), it is actually very difficult to write viruses for Linux servers or desktops that have any real chance of survival "out in the wild".
-You can confidently wave those pesky, virus checking applications with their associated license fees, setup hassle and processing overhead goodbye forever!
-If you are really paranoid about security you can of course equip your Linux machines with a capable open source, cross platform virus checker that is freely available, but the chances of actually getting infected are highly theoretical.
-If anything, the Linux virus checker might find the hidden malware in your Windows partition!
+In practice the chance of encountering a real Linux malware threat is deemed low, which is why most people don't bother installing additional security software on Linux desktops.
+But if you are really paranoid about security you can of course equip your Linux machines with a capable open source, cross platform virus checker that is freely available.
+It is recommended that you run your Ubuntu security updates regularly.

-• Word-processing, spreadsheets, scanning, printing, email, messaging, graphics, desktop publishing etc etc are all included, and are all free, naturally.
+• Word-processing, spreadsheets, scanning, printing, email, messaging, graphics, presentation software etc etc are all included, and are all free, naturally.
 You get the powerful open source LibreOffice suite pre-installed for free so you can keep working seamlessly with your MSWord and PowerPoint files.
-No need to pay real money for every single instance of MsOffice in running your office.
+No need to pay real money for every single instance of MsOffice running in your office.

-• Files can be shared with Windows and Mac users, even on the same network, there are no barriers to interoperability
+• Files can be shared with Windows and Mac users, even on the same local network.
+It is generally very easy to set up networking and print sharing.

 • Beautiful and prominent checkboxes on your eForms by default